 And these days with ever increasing levels of stress in our lives, it's more important than ever to manage our cortisol levels.
 It can mess up our hormones (especially through perimenopause!), digestion, brain function, energy levels, mood, sex drive and importantly it can weaken our immune systems at a time when we need them to be strong.

-You can watch the video;
+You can watch the video below or listen to the podcast

 What is Cortisol?